remnoteio/remnote-gamepad/README.md

 ### FAQ

-## 🚧 Work in Progress

-RGC is currently a personal side project and a work in progress.
-Any feedback/contribution is greatly appreciated, but please understand that it's a hobby project without any strict timelines or commitments.
-If you have an issue with the plugin, please make a GitHub issue.

 ## 🐛 Bugs and Issues

 Found a bug or want to suggest a feature?
 Please open an issue on our [GitHub Issues](https://github.com/coldenate/remnote-gamepad-controller/issues) page.
 Your feedback is invaluable!